 PATIENTS PLACEMENT, STAFF ASSIGNMENT, VISITORS Isolate the patient in a negative pressure room or, if such a room is not available, in a single room where the door is closed at all times and which has a dedicated toilet.
-Patient placement Ideally, use an anteroom for storing clean equipment and putting on personal protective equipment.
+Ideally, use an anteroom for storing clean equipment and putting on personal protective equipment.
 Patient placement Post a sign on the door of the room indicating that access is restricted and listing the measures to be taken.
-Group all confirmed Ebola Virus Disease patients into one care unit.
+Designated hospitals Group all confirmed Ebola virus disease patients into one care unit.
 Keep the number of caregivers to a minimum.
 No trainees or volunteers.
 Maintain a log of all persons entering the room.
 Staff assignment Train assigned staff on disease epidemiology and prevention and control measures.
-In particular, train staff on how to properly take off personal protective equipmentso as to prevent any risk of infection or contamination.
-Provide the necessary assistance with safely putting on and taking off personal protective equipment.
-Limit the patient's movements outside of the room. • Notify the department in advance of the measures to be taken.
+In particular, train staff on how to properly take off personal protective equipments as to prevent any risk of infection or contamination.
+Plan necessary assistance with safely putting on and taking off personal protective equipment.
+Limit the patient's movements outside of the room.
+Notify the department in advance of the measures to be taken.
 Avoid having the patient wait in a room with other people.
 The patient must perform hand hygiene with an alcohol-based hand rub.
 Patient's movements outside of the room The patient must wear a surgical or procedure mask and be covered with a clean sheet or wear a long-sleeved gown.
 The stretcher bearer must wear new personal protective equipment suitable for moving the patient outside of the room.
-The stretcher bearer must use a route that avoids well-frequented areas and must use a dedicated elevator. elevator.
-Limit the number of visitors.
+The stretcher bearer must use a route that avoids well-frequented areas and must use a dedicated elevator.

+Visitors Limit the number of visitors.
 Only grant access to those who are essential to the patient's well-being and care.
-Visitors Maintain a log of all persons entering the room. • Inform visitors of the measures to be taken.
+Maintain a log of all persons entering the room.
+Inform visitors of the measures to be taken.
 Assist them with safely putting on and taking off personal protective equipment and performing hand hygiene.

-HAND HYGIENE, PERSONAL PROTECTIVE EQUIPMENT AND OTHER PRECAUTIONS Hand hygiene Soap and water or alcohol-based hand rub.
+HAND HYGIENE, PERSC NAL PROTECTIVE EQUIPMENT AND OTHER PRECAUTIONS Hand hygiene Soap and water or alcohol-based hand rub.
 Additional precautions and duration Against transmission by contact and by air with eye protection.
 Duration: Until an Ebola virus disease diagnosis is ruled out or, if confirmed, for the duration of hospitalization or the period of contagiousity, whichever is longer.
 Aerosol-generating procedures The following procedures must be performed in a negative pressure room: Intubation and extubation.
 Bronchoscopy.
 Open-circuit suctioning of secretions from the airway.
 Sputum induction.
 Only perform aerosol-generating procedures when absolutely necessary.
 Limit the number of people present in the room during the procedure.
 Disinfect surfaces that may have been contaminated with droplets or other body fluids from the patient.
 Personal protective equipment At all times, use: An N-95 APR; Single-use eye protection: safety goggles or face shield; Single-use long-sleeved waterproof gown; Waterproof overshoes; Long-cuff nitrile gloves that fit properly and that are pulled over the wrists of the gown.
 Consider wearing a second pair of gloves depending on the risk of exposure associated with the procedure (e.g. vein punctures, insertion of an intravenous catheter through a central line).
 Personal protective equipment must be put on before entering and taken off before leaving the room, except for the N-95 APR, which must be taken off after leaving the room.
 Wear closed shoes that are resistant to sharp objects.
-Do not wear personal clothing.
-Wear the uniforms provided by the establishment.
-At times when the patient is losing a lot of blood or other body fluids (e.g. vomiting, diarrhea, bleeding), also use: Face shield; Waterproof apron; Head covering; Waterproof leg coverings and overshoes; Double gloves (2nd pair should be long-cuff gloves to cover the 1st pair of short-cuff gloves).
-OR Biological protection suit.
-Health-care and medical equipment Limit the amount of health-care and medical equipment that enters the room.
-Dedicate health-care and medical equipment for the patient (e.g. thermometers, sphygmomanometer, stethoscope).
-Health-care and medical equipment that are not single-use must be cleaned according to internal procedure.